 To provide an initial source within an IEPD for human consumable documentation and/or references to other business or technical documentation needed for understanding.

-The readme artifact is not intended to be the only source of written documentation for an MPD (though it can be).
-It is expected to be the initial resource that references and coordinates all others whether physically present in the MPD or linked by reference.
+The readme artifact is not intended to be the only source of written documentation for an IEPD (though it can be).
+It is expected to be the initial resource that references and coordinates all others whether physically present in the IEPD or linked by reference.
 Many organizations have their own customized formats and operating procedures for documenting their work and products.
-This specification does not attempt to standardize readme file name, location, format, or layout; only that it be identified in the MPD catalog document of an IEPD.
+This specification does not attempt to standardize readme file name, location, format, or layout; only that it be identified in the IEPD catalog document of an IEPD.
 The following section will generally describe minimal content that should be in the readme artifact.
 This guidance is non-normative, so adherence is a subjective judgment by the author.

 5.4.1.
 Readme Content